Transforming Integrated Palliative & End Of Life Care HEA4197

 Who is this module for?

-understanding the signs, trajectories and impact of advanced progressive disease; recognising when individuals are
+• Understanding the signs, symptoms and impact of advanced progressive disease

 with a framework based on the Ambitions for End of Life Care (2015).